rafshawn/RTOS-Notes/03-File-Abstractions.md

 # Virtualization
 - **Time-sharing**: Each user has the impression of working on a dedicated computer.
-- **Virtual memory**: Each process has the imporession of a dedicated address space.
+- **Virtual memory**: Each process has the impression of a dedicated address space.

 # Files*
 - An array of bytes that *persist*.